digicatapult/wasp-documentation/README.md

 - Threshold setting and events
 - Tracking events when assets move between locations

-## Quick-start

-The latest version of WASP is deployed via a Kubernetes based infrastructure.
-Documentation for getting up and running with this can be found in the [wasp-k8s-infra](https://github.com/digicatapult/wasp-k8s-infra/) repository

 ## READMEs

 This repo includes READMEs that explain concepts within WASP: